usamahassann522/Movie_recommendation/README.md

 ## ▶️ How to Run
 1. Open the notebook in Google Colab
+2. Upload MovieLens files or mount Google Drive before running
-2. Install required libraries:
+3. Install required libraries:
-3. 3.
+4. 3.
 Run all cells

 ## 👤 Author
 Usama Hassan